Moving Out of Your Old Place

 Dealing with a Dirty Apartment

-If the landlord refuses to have the apartment cleaned or to pay you for the cleaning and the apartment is very dirty (moldy, animal feces), call the Building Inspector at 266-4551.
+If the landlord refuses to have the apartment cleaned or to pay you for the cleaning and the apartment is very dirty (moldy, animal feces), call your Building Inspector (for City of Madison residents, call (608) 266-4551).

 Filling Out a Roommate Agreement

 Many tenants, even close friends, end up having conflicts.
-To help avoid disputes about boyfriends/girlfriends moving in, cleaning, subletting, pets, noise, smoking, etc., you and your roommates should consider filling out a roommate agreement.
-In the case of disagreements over who owes what for bills and rent, a roommate agreement is the best way to show who is responsible if you end up in court.
+To help avoid disputes about partners moving in, cleaning, subletting, pets, noise, smoking, etc., you and your roommates should fill out a roommate agreement.
+Often, just having this important conversation when things are still going well helps you prevent future problems!
+In case of disagreements (like who owes what for bills and rent) a roommate agreement is the best way to show who is responsible if you end up in court.

 Sample roommate agreements are available at our office or on our website.